nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 | (TBD) disposition | Urgent Care Disposition Code required for the patients care. |
 | (TBD) service-id | Urgent Care Service-Id required for the available slot. |

-Where searchFilters are sent by consumers which are not explicitly supported in this specification (i.e. the valueSet used is not listed here) providers SHALL ignore any such searchFilter parameters and SHALL NOT be returned an error.
+Where searchFilters are sent by consumers which are not explicitly supported in this specification (i.e. the valueSet used is not listed here) providers SHALL ignore any such searchFilter parameters and SHALL NOT return an error.

 ## Search for free slots on the wire ##